Question: What happens to your Facebook account when you die?

 - Read messages you’ve sent to other friends

 Once you have decided who your legacy contact will be, selecting them is easy.
 A concern that is coming is what if you select your spouse but you both travel frequently together?
 What if you both die?
 At this point in time, you can only select one person with no back up.

 Estate planning has always been a complex field and the digital era is adding new complexity to this process.
 Facebook and other tech companies are starting to realize this, prompting changes to their terms of service.
 In 2013, Google began allowing people to assign beneficiaries of their Google accounts as well.

 Whether you are concerned with devising a plan for either a family estate or that of a business, it is important to get good advice.
-The attorneys at Lonich Patton Ehrlich Policastri have decades of experience handling complex estate planning matters including business succession plans, wills, and living trusts.
-If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Ehrlich Policastri for further information as we are happy to offer you a free consultation.
+The attorneys at Lonich Patton Erlich Policastri have decades of experience handling complex estate planning matters including business succession plans, wills, and living trusts.
+If you are interested in developing an estate plan or reviewing your current estate plan, contact the experienced estate planning attorneys at Lonich Patton Erlich Policastri for further information as we are happy to offer you a free consultation.